Healthy Recipes using Tree Onion

 Tree Onion and Quinoa Salad

-A refreshing salad combining the unique flavor of tree onions with protein-packed quinoa, perfect for a light lunch or dinner.
+A refreshing salad combining the unique flavor of tree onions with protein-packed quinoa and vibrant vegetables.

 - 1 cup cooked quinoa